My Betting Bonus Responsible Gambling

 There is risk involved with all betting types and there is no such thing as an easy win – your money is always at stake.
 Bet responsibly and seek help if you believe you have a problem.

-Safer Gambling Week runs for a week every November, but this is something we’re committed to year-round.
+Safer Gambling Week runs for a week from 1-7 November 2021, but this is something we’re committed to year-round.
 This cross-industry campaign promotes safer gambling in the UK and Ireland and it’s something we and our partners take extremely seriously.

 The website has plenty of information if you’re looking for guidance on how to keep gaming fun and stay in control at all times.